 PROCESS FOR NOMINATIONS

-1. Complete the online nomination form before the advertised closing date (Friday 20 September 2019).
+1. Complete the online nomination form before the advertised closing date (Friday 1 October 2021).
+All staff currently employed in CEDoW are eligible for nomination for these awards.

 2. If nominating a colleague, please ensure that the nominee is aware of, and accepts, your intention to nominate them.
 Self-nominations are also accepted.